proxyxai/xai/README.md

 # ProxyXAI

 ProxyXAI is designed as a reliable, efficient, and secure XAI API Keys management system, providing users with better XAI API access services.
-It is a system that consumes XAI API Keys and outputs stable and reliable API access services.
+It is a system that consumes XAI API Keys and outputs stable and reliable AI API access services.

 ## Implementation Principle